Hawarden High School

 In 2015, Christine King, a senior teacher with 14 years at the school, was issued with a prohibition order by the General Teaching Council for Wales after being found guilty of 11 allegations amounting to serious professional incompetence.

 The school currently holds a house system, started in 2015, containing four houses named after important local people; Gladstone, Glynne, the aforementioned Ledsham, and Deiniol.

 In September 2018, the school faced media criticism for removing students with hair shorter than 0.65 centimetres from classes.

 In October 2018, supply teacher Sian McIlhagga arrived to teach at the school as a supply teacher while under the influence of alcohol.
 Later that day she was caught driving while intoxicated by North Wales Police, for which she was fined £440 and banned from driving for 18 months.
 A misconduct hearing in nearby Ewloe took place in October 2019 where McIlhagga was banned from teaching for two years.

 In August 2019, headteacher Mr S. Budgen said the A-Level results achieved that month were the best in the school's history, with the school ranked in the top 25% nationally.

 In November 2019, the school was awarded a National Quality Award or NQA by the Healthy Schools Scheme, following a visit conducted in September.
 The scheme is a national initiative funded by Public Health Wales which recognises a school's commitment to health and wellbeing.

 £55,000 of funding to boost capacity at the school has been offered by property developer Eccleston Homes as part of a bid to demolish the nearby Colettine Poor Claire monastery and build 15 detached homes on the site.
 The proposal came after a significant number of nuns relocated to Nottingham.
 In March 2020, the developer started an appeal to the Welsh Government planning inspectorate after Flintshire County Council refused planning permission.

+The school was also the first host of the Flintshire Schools Pride Event, Arranged and organised by a mix of teachers and the students LGBTQIA+ ambassadors, the event was a resounding success.